CartoDB/cartodb/gears/carto_gears_api/README.md

 CARTO Gears API
 ===============

+**DISCLAIMER: CARTO Gears API is still in development, it won't be considered stable until first major 1 version**

 # An API for building CARTO Gears

 CARTO Gear: Rails engine built on top of CARTO, using CARTO Gears API.